townsag/reed/Notes.md

     - eventually consistent
 - if a microservice also ships a client library with a local cache component then that client library is another part of the api for that microservice that needs to be versioned and updated
     - making the api configurable and minimal means that the calling code does not need to take on a lot of conflicting dependencies from multiple client libraries

+## Tasks:
+- migrate users service to use uuids for users instead of integers
+- add logging to both the document service and the users service
+- other observability things
+- think about the partition scheme for the postgres table
+    - if we partition on document id how will we get all the documents shared with a user from the permissions table?
+    - what limitations come from not being able to read all the permissions that a user has from the same instance?
+        - we dont want to have transactions that span multiple instances
+        - we partition the guests table on the doucment id associated with that guest
+    - we really dont want to do cross partition joins